Ed-Fi-Alliance-OSS/Data-Management-Service/src/deployments/kubernetes/README.md

 | `kubectl exec -it POD_NAME -- psql -U postgres` | Execute a command in a pod       |
 | `kubectl logs POD_NAME`                         | Get the log information of a pod |

+> [!NOTE]
-> [!NOTE] In Kubernetes you can reference another pod by IP address or by
+> In Kubernetes you can reference another pod by IP address or by hostname,
-> hostname, where the host name is the name of the pod.
+> where the host name is the name of the pod.

+> [!IMPORTANT]
-> [!IMPORTANT] At the moment, the PostgreSQL infrastructure is only for demo
+> At the moment, the postgres infrastructure is only for demo purposes and does not connect
-> purposes and does not connect to the Data Management Service.
+> to the Data Management Service.

 ## File Description